-The editorial team was formed in September 2017, following a public call for applications.
+The editorial team was formed in September 2017, following a public call for applications, and was later extended following expressions of interest from alumni of SEEDIG capacity development programmes.
 Our editors regularly monitor Internet governance and digital policy developments and activities in South Eastern Europe and the neighbouring, and create a summary report that is published at the end of each month.
 The SEEsummaries are possible thanks to their voluntary work.

 Qanita Abedpour | Bosnia and Herzegovina